|life span|| |

 RELATED: Testing Your Dog for Allergies

-The origin story of Aussiedoodles is a mystery, but like many poodle crossbreeds, they’ve grown in popularity since the 1990s, probably riding on the cute little tails of:
+The Aussiedoodle's origin story is a mystery, but like many poodle crossbreeds, they've grown in popularity since the 1990s, probably riding on the cute little tails of:

 Why all the interest?
 In addition to other attractive characteristics Aussiedoodles inherit from their parents, poodle genes might help some people enjoy a snuggly canine friend while reducing their reaction to pet allergens.